Skip to main content

 General Entry Requirements

-The Trust recruits and trains Urgent Care Assistants and Emergency Medical Technicians.
+The Trust recruits and trains Emergency Medical Technicians.
 Paramedics will hold a university diploma or degree in Paramedic Science or Pre-Hospital Care and will apply as a qualified applicant.

-The personal qualities required to become an Urgent Care Assistant, an EMT or a Paramedic include:
+The personal qualities required to become an Emergency Medical Technician or a Paramedic include:

 • a mature and well balanced personality